Chapter 13 : About Time

 “Serena Templeton’s parents are Muggles.
 They were killed by Death Eaters today; she just got a letter.”

 “That’s… horrible,” I said.
 I didn’t know what else to say.
 I’d never spoken to Serena, but I wished I could reach out to her.
 This sort of thing was happening entirely too often nowadays.
-And then an awful thought came to me – I pictured Nathan among the Death Eaters, killing Muggles for fun, and hoped against hope that I was wrong, that I’d only been reading too much into his letters.
+And then an awful thought came to me – I pictured Nathan among the Death Eaters, killing Muggles for fun, and hoped against hope that I was wrong, that I’d only been getting overly paranoid and misreading his letters.
 Had Nathan killed Serena’s parents?
-The possibility was small, but the fact that it existed at all scared me.
-The war was splitting up families left and right.
+The possibility was miniscule, but the fact that it existed at all scared me.
+The war was splitting up families left and right, and caused decades of trust to crumble.
 I looked sadly at Charlotte, whose expression was unreadable as always.

 After dinner we set to work by the fire in the common room.
 I was halfway through studying my Potions notes when I saw Calvin Mulciber get up across the room and walk away from the table where he had been sitting.
 Left there was Mark and his usual group of first-year friends.
 I set my Potions notes and Advanced Potion-Making down on the sofa next to me, stood up and walked over to Mark’s group.
 The dark-haired girl who had indicated she disliked me last time greeted me with a scowl, but Mark said hello.
 The others didn’t look up.